mjanbon/Prediction_Errors/README.md

 Pipeline for estimating MI & CoI with GCMI
 =====================================================
-This repository contains scripts for estimating MI and CoI using gaussian copula estimation ([Ince, 2016](https://onlinelibrary.wiley.com/doi/full/10.1002/hbm.23471)).
+This repository contains scripts for estimating mutual information and co-information using gaussian copula estimation ([Ince, 2016](https://onlinelibrary.wiley.com/doi/full/10.1002/hbm.23471)).
 Designed to be run on the Cambridge HPC-server.
 You will also need the GCMI and CNM-functions.

 I have tested this with the marmoset-data, and it is working for me at least, but let me know of any problems!